michaelsboost/Character-Party/README.md

 Character Party leverages several open-source technologies:

-* [Mithril](https://mithril.js.org/) - A modern JavaScript framework for building user interfaces.
+* [Stimulus](https://stimulus.hotwired.dev/) - A lightweight JavaScript framework designed to add behavior to static HTML, keeping the HTML and JavaScript tightly coupled and simple to manage.
+Ideal for progressively enhancing web applications.
 * [TailwindCSS](https://tailwindcss.com/) - A utility-first CSS framework packed with classes like ``flex, pt-4, text-center and rotate-90`` that can be composed to build any design, directly in your markup.

 This app was inspired by [Jazza's Arty Party](https://jazzastudios.com/product/arty-games/) and [Protobot](http://protobot.org/).